timeytot/qlib-crypto-alpha/qlib-utils-data.md

 No
 In-place changes → affects all

-What Happens When You Modify?Modify primitive (int/float/str) → safe, no impact on originalpython
+Modification ExamplesModify primitive (int/float/str) → safe, no impactpython

 new_config["topk"] = 30
 # config["topk"] still 50